JoseD971/hashmap/README.md

 ## Description
 This project implements a basic HashMap data structure in JavaScript.
 It features methods for setting, retrieving, and removing key-value pairs, as well as for checking the presence of keys and dynamically resizing the internal storage when a specified load factor is exceeded.
 The implementation showcases how hash tables can provide efficient access to data through hashing and separate chaining for collision handling.

-## Objective
-Understanding the application of the .

 ### Prerequisites

 - Node.js installed on your machine.
 Check it with the following command.